sonia-robin/dish-discovery-app/README.md

 # Dish Discovery App

 ## Introduction
 Imagine finding the perfect meal in an easy, fuss-free way, tailored to your preferences.
-Dish Discovery App transforms the way you explore tasty food by allowing you to search for recipes based on your specific wants and dietary needs.
-With a user-intuitive interface, simply enter your search and dietary preferences, and presto!
-You'll be presented with a curated selection of mouthwatering recipes, each featuring an inviting picture, ingredient list, and step-by-step instructions for hassle-free cooking.
-But that's not all, we take your experience to the next level by integrating curated YouTube videos alongside each recipe, ensuring your dish turns out perfect every time.
-Make mealtime fun again with Dish Discovery App – where creativity meets functionality, and every meal is hussle-free.
+Our application transforms the way you explore tasty food by allowing you to search for recipes based on your specific wants and cuisine.
+With a user-intuitive interface, simply enter your search query and dietary preferences, and presto!
+You'll be presented with a curated selection of 6 mouth-watering recipes, each featuring an inviting picture, ingredient list, and step-by-step instructions for hassle-free cooking.
+But that's not all, we take your experience to the next level by recommending YouTube videos alongside each recipe for even more ideas.
+Make mealtime fun again with our application – where creativity meets functionality, and every meal is hassle-free.

 ![Screenshot](./assets/logo/dish-discovery-screenshot.png)

 ## Usage
 🔍 Search & Choose:
-Type in your cravings and dietary needs.
+Type in your cravings and choose the cuisine.
 Our app serves up 6 recipes that match your every whim.
 Each recipe is a clickable card.
 👩‍🍳 Cooking Journey: